-How to Quickly Get Rid of House Flies & Fruit Flies
+How To Quickly Get Rid of House Flies and Fruit Flies

 Flies are one of the most common house pests in the world.
 From houseflies and cluster flies to fruit flies, they can invade your space quickly, especially when the weather is warm during the spring and summer.
 While flies don’t bite, they can transfer more than 100 different pathogens, including salmonellosis, typhoid, and tuberculosis.
 They can contaminate food surfaces by spreading disease picked up on their legs and mouths when feeding on trash and feces.
 Plus, they defecate constantly.
 They might not cause you direct harm, but they aren’t exactly the best house guests to have around.

 Why Do I Have So Many Flies in My House

 The best sign of a fruit fly infestation is the flies themselves.
 You might see their larva around, but really you will see the flies.
 House flies and fruit flies can be a real nuisance in your home and they often don’t require an exterminator.

 How Do I Get Rid of House Flies

 Whether you have house flies or fruit flies, it is important to keep your house clean.
 Food left out on counters, open trash cans, and dog food can attract flies to your home.
 Flies love to lay eggs in decomposing fruits and vegetables.
 It’s also important to make sure the area around your house is clean.
 Flies also hate basil, lavender, and mint.
 So keep these plants around your house or your kitchen to get rid of flies naturally.

 Don’t just focus inside either.
 Your yard can attract flies that eventually make their way into your house.
 Be sure to keep garbage cans and rotten fruits and vegetables covered and away from your house when they are full.
 Also, pick up after your pets.
 Even though it is out in your yard, it is bringing those pesky flies closer and closer to your home.